Popular St Eustatius liveaboards Explore all liveaboards

 Off the coast of St. Eustatius many diving treasures await: reefs and shipwrecks can be found in the waters here.
 The island's history can account for the numerous shipwrecks off the coast and the volcano for its beautiful coral reefs.
 You will never be let down by what St. Eustatius liveaboard cruise has to offer underwater.

-On a dive liveaboard trip here you are likely to catch a glimpse of huge lobsters, turtles, flying gurnards, any brightly coloured tropical schools of fish and much much more.
-You can enjoy spotting these whilst swimming amongst barrel sponges, around pinnacles and through wrecks.
+On a dive liveaboard trip here you are likely to catch a glimpse of huge lobsters, turtles, flying gurnards, any brightly colored tropical schools of fish, and much much more.
+You can enjoy spotting these whilst swimming amongst barrel sponges, around pinnacles, and through wrecks.
 Want to see some bigger fish?
-Then keep a look out for black grey reef sharks, hawksbill turtles and eagle rays.
+Then keep a lookout for black grey reef sharks, hawksbill turtles, and eagle rays.
 You may even catch a sighting of a nurse shark.

 Dive Sites Of St. Eustatius

-Liveaboard dive itineraries that include a visit to St. Eustatius will include numerous dive sites in the area, a selection of some are outlines below;
+Liveaboard dive itineraries that include a visit to St. Eustatius will include numerous dive sites in the area, a selection of some are outlined below;

-The Cliffs Situated south of the island of St. Eustatius start this dive at 65ft in a coral garden moving over to the drop off of 250ft.
+The Cliffs - Situated south of the island of St. Eustatius start this dive at 65ft in a coral garden moving over to the drop off of 250ft.
 Be careful with your depth on this one.
-You will see corals and sponges covering this wall and becuase of the depth you are likely to spot numerous turtles and blacktip reef sharks in their natural habitat.
+You will see corals and sponges covering this wall and because of the depth, you are likely to spot numerous turtles and blacktip reef sharks in their natural habitat.

-Mushroom Garden Another wall dive offered by the St. Eustatius diving area, with frequent shark sightings.
-Named because of its mushroom shaped lava formations underwater that are encrusted with corals and sponges, this spectactular dive site will always impress.
+Mushroom Garden - Another wall dive offered by the St. Eustatius diving area, with frequent shark sightings.
+Named because of its mushroom-shaped lava formations underwater that are encrusted with corals and sponges, this spectacular dive site will always impress.
 This dive site will offer you great visibility and at 60ft a suitable site for all levels of diving experience.

-Charles L Brown This 100m long wreck, still mostly in tact, sits at 90ft.
+Charles L Brown - This 100m long wreck, still mostly intact, sits at 90ft.
 Affectionately known as the Charlie Brown, this wreck is an AT & T cable laying vessel.
 Sunk in 2003, this 1954 Italian built vessel is now home to shoals of horse-eyed Jack.
-This site offers great opportunity for advanced wreck penetration.
+This site offers a great opportunity for advanced wreck penetration.

 Top Tips For Divers